The Road Home (1999 film): Plot

-Returning to the present day, and black and white, the son realizes how important this ritual of carrying the coffin back to village is to his mother, Zhao Di, and he agrees to make all necessary arrangements to fulfill her wish.
-He is told by the mayor of the village that it might be difficult to find enough porters to carry the father home, as there are few young able men left in the village.
-The mayor and the son reach an agreement on the price to be paid to the porters.
+Returning to 1999, and black and white, Yusheng realizes how important this ritual of carrying the coffin back to the village is to his mother, Zhao Di, and he agrees to make all necessary arrangements to fulfill her wish.
+He is told by the mayor of the village that it might be difficult to find enough porters to carry the father home, as there are few young, able men left in the village.
+The mayor and Yusheng agree on how to pay the porters.
 But when the procession sets out, more than 100 people show up to help carry home the casket of the man who was their teacher through various generations in the village.
-The mayor returns the money to the son, as no one will accept payment for doing what they consider to be an honor rather than a task.
+The mayor returns Yusheng's money, as no one will accept payment for doing what they consider to be an honor rather than a task.

-On the morning of the day the son leaves to return to his job in the city, he fulfills his father's dream and teaches a class in the old schoolhouse that was central to his parents having fallen in love, using the textbook his father had written himself.
+On the morning of the day Yusheng leaves to return to his job in the city, he fulfills his father's dream and teaches a class in the old schoolhouse that was central to his parents' romance, using the textbook his father had written himself.